ssaavedra/escova/README.md

 You just have to use a line like:

-    $ sbt "project esplugin" "esplugin 5.6.3" # For elasticsearch 5.6.3
+    $ sbt "project esplugin" "esplugin 7.6.2" # For elasticsearch 7.6.2

-Keep in mind that source-level breaking changes happen between Elasticsearch 5 and 6, preventing the same codebase to run on both Elasticsearch versions.
+Keep in mind that source-level breaking changes happen between Elasticsearch 5, 6, and 6, preventing the same codebase to run on both Elasticsearch versions.
 Use `branch_6.x` to build against ES 6.

-In the near future we'll migrate and use `branch_5.x` for ES 5 and push `branch_6.x` to master.

 After building, an artifact at modules/escova-esplugin/target/escova-{version}-for-es-{esversion}.zip